lechixy/minejson/README.md

 - Run Terminal Application (like command prompt/powershell)
 - Go to the project folder on Terminal
 - Just choose which folder is your need!
-- `cd stats` for stats json converter | `cd advancements` for advancement json converter
+- `cd stats` for stats json converter and `cd advancements` for advancement json converter
 - Copy your old account's and new account's json to that folder!
 ⚠️ Don't change the name of the original data json* we'll need that later! (*it is your player UUID, don't change it)